ucsb-cs156/w24/info/software.md

 4. Maven

-   After installing Java 17, you can use `brew` to install maven:
+   After installing Java 17, you can use `brew` to install Maven:

    ```
    brew update